 All applicants are interviewed and offers for a place are competitive.
 During the interview you will undertake a practical assessment and a BKSB test to establish your current level of English and maths.

-We are looking for people who are dedicated to improving their work and pushing the industry forward.
+We are looking for people who are dedicated to improving their work and driving the dog grooming profession forward.

 Course fees can either be paid in full before the beginning of the course, or via our ‘Pay As You Learn’ monthly payment scheme